sahinyurek/docs/docs/administration/users/reset-password.md

-# Reset Password
+# Reset a user password

 In this section you can find information about how to reset your password if needed.

-To reset password:
+to reset user's password:

 1. On the Users tab, click the **Preview** button corresponding to the username.